 2. Cost

 When you evaluate mutual funds, you have to consider cost.
-The funds inside your 401k charge you plenty – even if they don’t tell you how much that is.
-In fact, it’s almost impossible to know how much the 401k funds charge.
+But it’s almost impossible to know how much the 401k funds charge.
 If you roll the money over, you can select funds knowing what they charge you.

 3. Beneficiaries